sirine-chahma/DSCI_522_group_401/reports/medical_expense_analysis.md

 \\mu\_{Non-Smokers}](https://latex.codecogs.com/png.latex?H_1%3A%20%5Cmu_%7BSmokers%7D%20%5Cneq%20%5Cmu_%7BNon-Smokers%7D
 "H_1: \\mu_{Smokers} \\neq \\mu_{Non-Smokers}")

-Our Null hypothesis states that mean expenses of smokers is equal to mean expenses of non-smokers and Alternate hypothesis states that there is a significant difference between these two quantities.
-We have used t-test to compare mean of two groups and test results are as following:
+Our null hypothesis states that the mean expense of smokers is equal to the mean expense of non-smokers and alternate hypothesis states that there is a significant difference between these two quantities.
+We have used a t-test to compare mean of two groups and the test results are as
+following:

 <table>